Frank Zarb

 Frank Gustave Zarb (born February 17, 1935) is an American businessman and former Republican politician.
-He is perhaps best known as the chairman and ceo of the NASDAQ stock exchange during the dot-com boom of the late 1990s.
-He is also known for his role as the "Energy Czar" under President Gerald Ford during the 1970s energy crisis.
+He is perhaps best known as the chairman and CEO of the NASDAQ stock exchange during the dot-com boom of the late 1990s.
+He is also known for his role as the "energy czar" under President Gerald Ford during the 1970s energy crisis.

 Biography

 Early life

 Frank Zarb was born to Maltese immigrant parents Gustave Zarb and Rosemary (Antinoro) Zarb in Brooklyn, New York.
-In 1957 he received his Bachelor of Business Administration at Hofstra University, then known as Hofstra College, on Long Island.
-Following his time in the army, he went on to earn a Master of Business Administration from Hofstra in 1962.
+As a teenager in Flatbush, Brooklyn, he graduated from a vocational high school with a mechanic's certification.
+His English teacher urged him to go to college.
+In 1957 he received his Bachelor of Business Administration (BBA) at Hofstra University, then known as Hofstra College, on Long Island.
+Following his time in the army, he went on to earn a Master of Business Administration (MBA) from Hofstra in 1962.

 Early corporate service

-Following a term of service in the army from 1957 to 1958, Frank started at CITGO, then known as Cities Service Oil Co, as a management trainee.
-Leaving that post in 1962, he became a general partner at Goodbody and Company.
+Following a term of service in the army from 1957 to 1958, Zarb started at CITGO, then known as Cities Service Oil Co., as a management trainee.
+Leaving that post in 1962, he became a general partner at Goodbody & Co.
 In 1969 he became the executive vice president of CBWL-Hayden Stone.

 Government service

-In 1971 Frank went into public service, serving first as Assistant Secretary of Labor (1971–1972), then as Associate Director of the Office of Management and Budget (OMB) (1973–74).
+In 1971, Zarb went into public service, serving first as Assistant Secretary of Labor (1971–1972), then as Associate Director of the Office of Management and Budget (OMB) (1973–74).
 Finally in 1974 he was appointed "Energy Czar" by President Ford, holding dual appointments in the Energy Resources Council and the Federal Energy Administration until 1977.